GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Security Evaluation

 and it will take on average $1/\mathrm{P}[j-q < F < 2q-j]$ elections to leave the ``undecided'' state.

 Besides the threshold $q$, a primary factor affecting the probability of an eventual safety violation is the jury size $j$.
 The more jurors are elected per round, the lower the probability for the Byzantine agreement to fail.
 We illustrate the influence of the jury size $j$ and BFT threshold $q$ in \Cref{fig:eval_bftfail}.
-Increasing the threshold $q$ drastically reduces the probability of eventual failure; however, when the adversarial share is large, it increases the number of consensus failures before agreement is finally reached.
 The choice of jury size $j$ and threshold $q$ is therefore application-dependent, depending upon the appropriate trade-off between failure probability, time to reach agreement, and performance.
 We evaluate the latter of these considerations in Section~\ref{sec:eval_jury_size}.